DXPortugal/IoTLabs/content/lab-1-4-visualize-iot-data-with-powerbi.md

     deviceId,
     System.Timestamp AS Timestamp
 INTO
-    [DeviceBI]
+    [iotlabsASAOutput]
 FROM
-    [DeviceInputStream]
+    [iotlabsASAinput]
 WHERE
     [messurementType] = 'darkness'
 GROUP BY
     TumblingWindow (second, 5), deviceId, location
 ```

-3. Click *SAVE* in the upper middle of the screen.
+3. Click **SAVE** in the upper middle of the screen.
-4. Once the query is saved, click on the Overview header and click *START* to start the Stream Analytics job.
+4. Once the query is saved, click on the Overview header and click **START** to start the Stream Analytics job.

-If your app from the [previous lab](../sending-telemetry/) isn't still running, go ahead and start it up.
-It will take a few minutes for the Stream Analytics job to get started and to start sending data to Power BI, but you should see *MyIoTDataSet* show up in Power BI within a few minutes.
+If your app from the [previous lab](/content/lab-1-3-sending-telemetry-to-the-cloud.md) isn't still running, go ahead and start it up.
+It will take a few minutes for the Stream Analytics job to get started and to start sending data to Power BI, but you should see **iotlabsDataset** show up in Power BI within a few minutes.
 Remember, the *TumblingWindow* is set to 5-seconds, so PowerBI will only update every 5-seconds.

 # Build Reports in Power BI
 Go back to the browser tab where you have Power BI open (if it's not open, open the http://app.powerbi.com).
 Look in the *Datasets* node in the left-hand navigation.
-The *MyIoTDataSet* should appear there within a few minutes of IoT Hub data streaming into the Stream Analytics job.
+The **iotlabsDataset** should appear there within a few minutes of IoT Hub data streaming into the Stream Analytics job.

-1. Click on the *MyIoTDataSet* dataset to open the report designer.
+1. Click on the **iotlabsDataset** dataset to open the report designer.
 2. Select the **Line** chart (first from second row) from the *Visualizations* toolbox on the right side.
 3. Select **maxdark** to set it as the *Value*.
 4. Click on the dropdown arrow for *maxdark* in the *Values* box and select **Maximum**.